 - Realize that some level of fear will always exist.

-- Use self talk to replace fear with positive feelings and thoughts.
+- Use self talks to replace fear with positive feelings and thoughts.

 - Accept that being alone is ok.